Meetings

 Lions Park:

 On a Saturday every year in December, club members replace Salvation Army Bellringers at one of their locations in Bremerton, relieving the Army of the necessity of paying others on that day.
-See the Home Page for recent history.
+We have raised thousands of dollars to help our community in need.

 Under the Sister City program, we sponsor the exchange each year of three students from the community, while hosting three students from Kure, Japan.
 Lions are in the interview and selection process and pay one-half of the transportation costs of the Bremerton students.
 Every five years, adults from Bremerton and Kure also conduct exchange visits.